jfet97/csp/docs/guide/operators.md

 `channel.fromAsyncIterable(asyncIterable)` -> `channel`

 The `fromAsyncIterable` method takes each values from an asynchronous iterable and puts them into the `channel`.
-A take operation won't be waited, therefore as soon as a new value is available it will be inserted into the `channel`
+A take operation won't be waited, therefore as soon as a new value is available it will be inserted into the `channel`.

 ```js
 require("@jfet/csp/dist/operators/fromAsyncIterable");